tripal/chado_linker_fields/README.md

 # Chado Linker Fields Documentation
-Tripal fields to display content linked to a different content type through linker tables
+**Tripal fields to display content linked to a different content type through linker tables**

 This module provides fields for Tripal 7.x-3.10 or later to display linked content.
+**Please be aware that this module will not be compatible with Tripal versions 7.x-3.9 or earlier.**

+## Background

 A number of content types have chado linker tables that define relationships between two different content types.
 For example, in the core Tripal module there is a field named `chado_linker__contact` that can be used, for example, to add contact information on a